 Our senior team of senior Dynamics 365 experts will help you achieve success, delivering ‘om’ & peace of mind with Microsoft Dynamics 365 Business Central.

-Modifying Report Layouts in Word from Dynamics 365 Business Central – Tips for Advanced Users
+Modifying Layouts in Word for Dynamics 365 Business Central Reports – Tips for Advanced Users

 If you are an advanced user of Dynamics 365 Business Central, you may be looking to complete more complex report layout changes.
 When it comes to layout changes within Business Central, you can also add new elements from the database, remove unwanted elements, or even move existing elements around to adjust the layout to suit your reporting needs.
 For example, as it stands our current ‘US Sales Invoice – Blue’ report layout does not contain a company bank account number.